 Use for: inspiration, research

 The Strava Global Heatmap visualizes activity data from Strava users in map format, allowing you to see which roads and trails have been traveled most often by Strava users.
+RideWithGPS now has a similar feature in their route planner.
 Just a quick look can help you spot the most popular cycling routes in an area, or seek out the less popular ones if that’s your style.

-I sometimes use the Strava Heatmap to figure out if a route I’m eyeing is open to the public.
-Literally everyone (except me!) is on Strava, so if there are zero tracks on a particular road in a somewhat populated area, there’s a good chance it’s private or otherwise off limits.
+I sometimes use these heatmaps to figure out if a route I’m eyeing is open to the public.
+If there are zero tracks on a particular road in a somewhat populated area, there’s a good chance it’s private or otherwise off limits.
 Do keep in mind that some users can access private land that you cannot, for example soldiers exercising on a military base or a land owner riding on their own property.

 Use for: inspiration, research